tottlefields/wp-cagt/README.md

 # wp-cagt
-Code for the CAGT wwebsite
+Code for the CAGT website